myotherbrother/s3_CDK/README.md

 # Welcome to your CDK Python project!

-This is a cdk project which creates a s3 bucket, versions and encrypted with s3 encryption.
+This is a cdk project which creates a s3 bucket, enables versions, and encrypts bucket using s3 managed encryption.

 This is a blank project for Python development with CDK.